MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/quickstart.md

 ## Creating your first bot

 1. Navigate to [http://aka.ms/virtual-agent](http://aka.ms/virtual-agent) in your browser to begin.
 Supported browsers include Edge, Chrome, and Firefox.
-On the website, select **Try Preview**, then sign-in with your work email address.
+On the website, select **Try preview**, then sign-in with your work email address.
 Please note that personal Microsoft accounts aren't supported currently.
     ![Sign up page](media/sign-up-screen.png)

 2. Next, you’ll choose a name for your bot.
 This can be something generic to your company or specific to the scenario you would like to tailor your bot towards.
 By default, your bot will be created in the default PowerApps environment that was created for you when signing up.
 For most users, this is sufficient.
 However, if you want to specify a custom PowerApps environment for your virtual agent, you can do so by expanding the “More options” menu and selecting a different environment.
    > [!NOTE]
    > Preview is currently only supported in the US, with data stored in US data centers.
 If your company is domiciled outside of the US, you will need to create a custom environment with Region set to “United States” before you can create your virtual agent.
-For more information on how to create a custom PowerApps environment, see Creating a PowerApps environment.
+For more information on how to create a custom PowerApps environment, see [Creating a PowerApps environment](getting-started-new-environment.md).

    ![Name the new bot](media/create-new-bot-screen.png)

 3. Once you select **Create**, the next process can take up to 15 minutes for the first bot to be created within a new environment.
+Subsequent bots will be created much faster.

 4. After a few minutes, you’ll land on the Home page and have an opportunity to play around with the bot in “read-only” mode.
-While you can't save any edits during this time, you can explore the overall user interface, look at the topics, experiment with the pre-loaded User Topics and System Topics, and interact with your bot using the Test Canvas.
-During this time, you can also watch product videos to learn how to complete tasks such as creating a branching dialogue tree using variables and expressions, or creating a Flow and embedding Flows within your dialogue tree.
+While you can't save any edits during this time, you can explore the overall user interface, look at the topics, experiment with the pre-loaded User Topics and System Topics, and interact with your bot using the Test canvas.
+During this time, you can also [watch product videos](virtual-agent-videos.md) to learn how to complete tasks such as creating a branching dialog tree using variables and expressions, or [creating a Flow and embedding Flows](how-to-flow.md) within your dialog tree.

    ![Read-only mode](media/create-bot-banner-blue.png)

-5. When the bot creation process completes (up to 15 minutes for the first bot creation), you’ll see the banner change – you now have full functionality in the bot and can modify any User or System Topic, test out your content changes, or deploy your bot.
+5. When the bot creation process completes, you’ll see the banner change – you now have full functionality in the bot and can modify any User or System Topic, test out your content changes, or deploy your bot.

    ![Green banner after creating bot](media/create-bot-banner-green.png)

 ## Creating a custom Topic

-1. Now that you have full functionality within your bot, you can create your own custom topic – or in other words, a dialogue tree specifying how your bot responds to a user’s question.
+1. Now that you have full functionality within your bot, you can create your own custom topic – or in other words, a dialog tree specifying how your bot responds to a user’s question.
 Here's a [video about creating a topic](http://go.microsoft.com/fwlink/?linkid=2063539).

 2. Start by selecting **Topics** in the left-hand navigation panel, then select **+ New topic** at the top of the page.
     ![New topic](media/create-new-topic.png)

 3. You can now name your topic and include some trigger phrases for this topic.
-Trigger phrases are examples of the type of user questions or utterances that help teach the bot when to respond with this dialogue.
+Trigger phrases are examples of the type of user questions or utterances that help teach the bot when to respond with this dialog.
 As an example, let’s create a Topic called “Personal Hello World” and add “hello world” as a trigger phrase.
 Select **Save topic** and then select **Edit** to proceed.

-4. After saving your topic, you will land in the conversation editor – this is the graphical dialogue tree editor that allows you to define the bot responses and overall conversation flow.
+4. After saving your topic, you will land in the conversation editor – this is the graphical dialog tree editor that allows you to define the bot responses and overall conversation flow.
 Start by entering “Hello!
 I’ll create a personalized greeting for you.” into the first Bot Says node.
 Then, add another Bot Says node by selecting it in the menu below the first Bot Says node.

 5. In the second Bot Says node, enter “Where do you live?” and select **User Says** from the menu below the second Bot Says node.
 Select **+ Add user response**.

 6. For the two “User Says” responses, enter “Seattle” and “Bellevue” in the User Responses node.
 Now, enter “Hello Seattle!” in the Seattle branch on the left, and “Hello Bellevue!” in the Bellevue branch on the right.
 Select **Save** in the upper right-hand corner.

-You now have a very simple, branching dialogue tree – congratulations!
+You now have a very simple, branching dialog tree – congratulations!
 Of course, you can begin to create more complex versions of this tree by incorporating variables, expressions, and Microsoft Flow.

 ## Testing your content in real-time

-1. Now that you have some content authored into a dialogue tree, it’s time to test this out in real-time and see if it’s working as you expected.
+1. Now that you have some content authored into a dialog tree, it’s time to test this out in real-time and see if it’s working as you expected.
 For this, you’ll use the Test bot panel.
 Begin by selecting the **Start over with latest content** button near the top of this panel.

     If the Test bot is not showing on your screen, select the **Test your bot** button in the lower left-hand corner of your screen.

-2. Now that the latest content has been refreshed in the test bot, you can try out your newly authored dialogue tree by typing into the test bot window.
-Turn on **Tracing** at the top – this will enable you to follow along with the bot as it executes your dialogue.
-You’ll start to see parts of your dialogue tree highlighted as the bot gets to that portion of the dialog.
+2. Now that the latest content has been refreshed in the test bot, you can try out your newly authored dialog tree by typing into the test bot window.
+Turn on **Tracing** at the top – this will enable you to follow along with the bot as it executes your dialog.
+You’ll start to see parts of your dialog tree highlighted as the bot gets to that portion of the dialog.

 3. Type "hello world" in the chat window and send the message to the bot.
-You’ll see the top portion of your dialogue tree highlighted in green, and you’ll see “Seattle” and “Bellevue” presented as user options in the test bot window.
+You’ll see the top portion of your dialog tree highlighted in green, and you’ll see “Seattle” and “Bellevue” presented as user options in the test bot window.
 The bot is now waiting for you to respond and has provided suggestions on how to respond.
-These suggestion buttons reflect what you authored within your dialogue tree in the “User Responses” node.
+These suggestion buttons reflect what you authored within your dialog tree in the “User Responses” node.
 In the test bot, you can either click on these suggestion buttons to continue, or you can type your response in the chat window.

 4. You can continue the dialog by selecting the Seattle branch.
-You’ll see the dialogue stop once you’ve reached the bottom of this branch.
-If you author more content, the dialogue will continue – but since we’ve only created a very simple and small dialogue tree, we can reach the end of the content very quickly.
+You’ll see the dialog stop once you’ve reached the bottom of this branch.
+If you author more content, the dialog will continue – but since we’ve only created a very simple and small dialog tree, we can reach the end of the content very quickly.

     This test experience empowers you to quickly create and test a conversation to ensure that the conversation will flow as anticipated.
-If the dialogue does not reflect your intention, you can change the dialogue, save it, push the latest content into the test bot, and try it out again.
+If the dialog does not reflect your intention, you can change the dialog, save it, push the latest content into the test bot, and try it out again.
 None of this changes the deployed version of the bot, so feel free to play around with your content until you are happy with it.

 ## Deploying your bot